nmnjn/Puffle/README.md

 # Important 🚨

 This is just a fun weekend project and I do not expect it to work 100%.

-Although unlikely, there may be issues due to large use cases and very limited testing cases.
+I built this to ease my life.

+I would also like to state that this is just to showcase the extent of some automation capability with Python.
+I *do not* condone blowing off your classes and will not be responsible for any repercussions you face.

 **In case you miss any classes, due to some error in setting up the system or the application not performing as intended, I will not be responsible for it.**

-# Shoutout ✨

-This project is heavily inspired from [Teams-Auto-Joiner by TobiasPankner](https://github.com/TobiasPankner/Teams-Auto-Joiner).